Are you thinking about living for extended periods in Florida, Arizona, New Mexico, or another southern state because of their sunny days?

 4. Missing family

-One of the biggest challenges for snowbirds is missing family and friends back at home.
+One of the biggest challenges for snowbirds is missing family and friends back home.
 While you might enjoy sunny days in your winter location, it's still easy to feel isolated when you're far away from loved ones.

 You might even miss holidays, birthdays, graduations, weddings, funerals, and other special events.